We learn in more than one dimension

 Every one of our accent reduction students knows that practicing and repeating exercises is important.
 This is the obvious thing we do when want to get good at anything.

 Actively trying to learn something is only one side of the picture.
 I call it the “foreground” side of learning.
-This is what’s engaged when we’re actively practicing something.
+The foreground side is what’s engaged when we’re actively practicing something.
 In the foreground phase, we are trying out new material, drilling, and reviewing.

 We learn best when we have both approaches working together, in tandem.